5afe/safe/specs/contract_signatures/01_main.rst

     {
         "type": "signTypedData"
         "payload": <string> // Payload to sign
-        "signed-hash": <hex-string> // Signature of the hash of the payload according to EIP712 "address": <checksummed_address> // Address of the signer (Browser Extension) }
+        "hash": <hex-string> // Signature of the hash of the payload according to EIP712 }